starkbank/sdk-ruby/README.md

 private_key, public_key = StarkBank::Key.create('file/keys')
 ```

-NOTE: When you are creating a Project.new, it is recommended that you create the
+NOTE: When you are creating a new Project, it is recommended that you create the
 keys inside the infrastructure that will use it, in order to avoid risky internet
 transmissions of your **private-key**.
 Then you can export the **public-key** alone to the
-computer where it will be used in the Project.new creation.
+computer where it will be used in the new Project creation.

 [API docs]: (https://starkbank.com/docs/api/v2)